Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: Ball

 (the additional index $m$ is used to distinguish different kernels $\G^{(m)}(\theta|\theta_0)$ and their eigenmodes).
-As a consequence, the original problem on the two-dimensional spherical cap $\Gamma$ is decomposed into separate spectral problems for the kernels $\G^{(m)}(\theta|\theta_0)$.
-When the target covers the whole sphere (i.e., $\Gamma = \pa$), it is easy to check that $P_n^m(\cos\theta)$ is an eigenfunction of the kernel $\G^{(m)}(\theta|\theta_0)$, whereas the associated eigenvalue is $R/n$, as it should be (given that $n/R$ is an eigenvalue of the Dirichlet-to-Neumann operator $\M_0^{\pa}$ on the sphere).
+For convenience, we used here a complex-valued form; however, the factors $e^{\pm im\varphi}$ can be replaced by a linear combination of sine and cosine functions that we employed in Sec. \ref{sec:generic}.

-In the following, we restrict our analysis to the kernel $\G^{(0)}(\theta|\theta_0)$ that determine axially symmetric eigenfunctions $v_{k,0}^{(0,\Gamma)}$ (for other eigenfunctions, see Sec. \ref{sec:discussion}).
+One sees that the original problem on the two-dimensional spherical cap $\Gamma$ is decomposed into separate spectral problems for the kernels $\G^{(m)}(\theta|\theta_0)$.
+When the target covers the whole sphere (i.e., $\Gamma = \pa$), it is easy to check that $P_n^m(\cos\theta)$ is an eigenfunction of the kernel $\G^{(m)}(\theta|\theta_0)$, whereas the associated eigenvalue is $R/n$, as it should be (given that $n/R$ is an eigenvalue of the Dirichlet-to-Neumann operator $\M_0^{(\pa)}$ on the sphere).